Scoring Piano

 Listen

-Scoring Piano is finally ready.
+At last, Scoring Piano is ready.

 This instrument will find a perfect spot for any kind of soundtrack and, like My Piano, for jazz and classical music.
 We have tried to take the softest dynamics particularly into account.
 Moreover, thanks to our Dynamic Range Control, it is very easy to achieve that “Thomas Newman” cinematic sound.
 In addition to this, Scoring Piano features a great dynamic range, enabling you to play any kind of music genres.